for vegetarians and vegans

 Tara Gidus Collingwood

-Are you a ‘no meat’ athlete worried about health and performance?
-While nutritional deficiencies are easy to come by with these diets, consuming a wholesome diet rich in whole grains, legumes, soy products, nuts, seeds and, if desired, dairy and eggs will help prevent nutritional deficiencies.
+Are you a ‘no meat’ athlete who's worried about health and performance?
+While nutritional deficiencies are easy to come by with these diets, consuming a wholesome diet rich in whole grains, legumes, soy products, nuts, seeds and, if desired, dairy and eggs, will help prevent nutritional deficiencies.

-Iron carries oxygen in the blood to exercising muscles.
-Low iron levels can cause fatigue, cold intolerance and eventually anemia.
+- Iron carries oxygen in the blood to exercising muscles.
+ADVERTISEMENT Low iron levels can cause fatigue, cold intolerance and, eventually, anemia.
 Choose iron-rich foods, such as dark leafy greens, legumes and enriched grains.
 To boost iron absorption, consume these foods with a source of vitamin C, such as citrus fruit or bell peppers.

 Tips for Proper Fueling